What Happens After You Get a DUI (First Offense)? (2025)

 Driver’s License Suspension

-Most states require the court or the state driver’s license agency to suspend your driver’s license for everyone convicted of a DUI.
+Most states require the court or the state driver’s license agency to suspend the driver’s license of anyone convicted of a DUI, including those with a provisional license.
 First-time offenders can expect a suspension ranging from 30 days to a year or longer.

 In some states, offenders can request that the court or agency restore limited or unlimited driving privileges.
 Limited driving privileges usually allow the driver to commute to work or school.
 If the driver gets caught outside those routes, they have violated their privileges.